 Cathedral or church squares

-In church squares in Paris, you will find a lot of prominent French figures.
-For example, Parvis Place – Notre Dame is often taken from an unnamed place and named in the name by a prominent French figure.
+You will find many prominent French figures in church squares in Paris.
+For example, Parvis Place—Notre Dame is often taken from an unnamed place and named after a prominent French figure.

-The only notable exception is the place Saint-Sulpice, the place Saint-Germain and the place Saint-Augustin.
-You can find out more about church squares in Paris on Google, or by asking a local.
+The only notable exceptions are Saint-Sulpice, Saint-Germain, and Saint-Augustin.
+You can find out more about church squares in Paris on Google or by asking a local.

 Royal squares